Mercedes-Benz S-Class (W220): S 65 AMG

-The S 65 is an AMG version of the S 600, with a twin-turbocharged V12 producing 604 hp.
-The S 65 still used the 5G-Tronic 5-speed torque converter automatic transmission due to its powerful engine, as it could make over 700 lbft of torque.
-Pushing close to 5000 lb, the S 65 may not have been sporty compared to lighter sport vehicles of the day, but it pushed the performance limits of a full-sized luxury sedan.
+The S 65 is an AMG version of the S 600, with a twin-turbocharged V12 producing 604 hp and 1000 Nm of torque.
+According to AMG, the engine originally produced 1200 Nm, but had to be electronically limited, likely because the drivetrain could not handle that much torque.
+The S 65 still used the 5G-Tronic 5-speed torque converter automatic transmission, instead of the newly introduced 7-speed 7G-Tronic, due to Mercedes having not yet developed a reinforced version of the 7G which could handle the torque of the S 65.
+The S 65 was only offered with a long wheelbase, and has a curb weight of 2220 kg.
 One reviewer noted that it excelled at being a gran turismo (grand tourer) and averaged about 17 miles per gallon despite its size and equally large power plant.

-A popular aftermarket tuning kit was an ECU upgrade from Renntech since increasing engine output required no mechanical upgrades to the car.
+A popular aftermarket tuning kit was an ECU upgrade from Renntech, since increased engine output could be achieved with no mechanical upgrades to the car.